COVID-19 Virus Testing (3/5/21)

 All members of the USF community are encouraged to get tested if you develop any symptoms or have been exposed to someone with COVID-19.

-- Tampa campus: The Hillsborough County testing site on campus is located in the parking lot adjacent to the USF Health Therapy (MDT) building.
+- Tampa campus: Hillsborough County offers a testing site next to campus at the University Mall parking garage.
 Please check the county website for details.
 Students can also contact Student Health Services for possible testing accommodations.

-- St. Petersburg campus: The testing site will be open every Wednesday on campus outside of the Student Life Center (SLC) between noon-4 p.m. by appointment only.
-Individuals who wish to be tested must register for an appointment.
+- St. Petersburg campus: A testing site is open on campus outside of the Student Life Center (SLC) by appointment only.
+Individuals who wish to be tested can check the hours of operation and must register for an appointment online.

 Return to Campus COVID-19 Assessment & Daily Symptom Check